DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/05 Bind the Scheduler to Data.md

 * [Custom data sources](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Custom_Data_Sources/)

 Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource) property to specify a data source.
-In this tutorial, we will use a local array.
-Its objects have custom field names that's why we will specify them in the following **Scheduler**'s properties: [textExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#textExpr), [startDateExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#startDateExpr), [endDateExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#endDateExpr), [allDayExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#allDayExpr), and [recurrenceRuleExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#recurrenceRuleExpr).
+In this tutorial, we use a local array.

-The **Scheduler** supports one-time, all-day, and recurring [appointment types](/Documentation/Guide/Widgets/Scheduler/Appointments/Appointment_Types/).
-The data source below contains them all.
+Your data source should contain data objects.
+If their fields match the [predefined structure](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/), the **Scheduler** recognizes them automatically and displays appointments without further configuration.
+Otherwise, you need to specify your field names in **...Expr** properties.
+In this tutorial, the [startDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#startDate) and [endDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDate) fields are recognized automatically, whereas other field names are specified in the [textExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#textExpr), [allDayExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#allDayExpr), and [recurrenceRuleExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#recurrenceRuleExpr) properties.

 ---
 ##### jQuery